-Your business should already have an evacuation procedure as part of your Workplace Health and Safety (WHS) obligations, and incorporating this into your emergency action plan is a good idea.
-Consider expanding your current evacuation procedures to include broader emergency scenarios that may involve different or additional procedures.
+Your business should already have an evacuation procedure as part of your Workplace Health and Safety (WHS) obligations.
+Consider expanding your current evacuation procedures to include broader emergency scenarios such as a flood, bushfire or severe storm.

 Create an emergency kit

-An emergency kit is a collection of useful items and documents that may be needed in an emergency situation.
-Include items such as key documents, phone numbers and emergency equipment – for example a torch, first aid kit, portable radio, plastic bags and spare batteries.
-Your kit should be kept in a prominent place that is easily accessible in an emergency situation.
+Your emergency kit should include useful items and documents you may need in an emergency.
+Include items such as key documents, phone numbers and emergency equipment such as a torch, first-aid kit, portable radio, plastic bags and spare batteries.
+Keep this in a prominent place that is easy to get to.

 Set up an emergency action team & communicate

-Communication is essential when considering emergency planning and procedures.
+Communication is essential when making emergency planning procedures.
 Consider allocating a person/people to be responsible for any emergency situation.
-Set clear roles and responsibilities and train them appropriately.
+Set clear roles and responsibilities and provide appropriate training.

-Through your emergency staff, you can communicate all relevant emergency information to all your employees.
-Display your evacuation plan, key phone numbers and emergency supplies (including emergency kits) in a prominent location and let your employees know where to find it.
+Through your emergency staff, communicate all relevant emergency information to all your employees.
+Display your evacuation plan, key phone numbers and emergency supplies in a prominent location and let your employees know where to find it.

-Expanding on your fire evacuation drills to include larger scenarios could mean you're much more prepared in the event of an emergency.
-An emergency action plan will have little impact if it isn't communicated and rehearsed regularly.
+Expanding on your fire evacuation drills to include larger scenarios will make you much more prepared in the event of an emergency.
+An emergency action plan will have little impact there is now communication or regular rehearsal.